townmath/cisp400-reader/docs/_sources/build-tools/git-setup.rst.txt

       it and create a new one.

 #.
-In the upper-right corner of any page, click your profile photo,
+In the upper-right corner of any page on GitHub, click your profile photo,
    then click **Settings**.
 #.
 In the user settings sidebar, click **SSH and GPG keys**.
 #.
 Click **New SSH key** or **Add SSH key**.